thegrimbee/horus/README.md

 ![image](https://github.com/user-attachments/assets/2703c0b6-f971-478f-8b7c-9d18ca6602e6)

 ### User Testing
 We allow other users' to test our apps' and gather their opinions for improvements.
+Some examples are:
+1. Comments on the design of the app
+2. Finding bugs
+3. Comments on the features and their functionality

 ### Unit testing
 We added unit tests for both our server and app functions.